Toward Foundation Models for Earth Monitoring: Generalizable Deep Learning Models for Natural Hazard Segmentation: Methodology

-For training, we follow the settings proposed in the xView2 challenge \cite{durnov2020xview}: We utilize the well-established U-Net architecture with ResNet-34 \cite{he2016deep}, SeNet-154 \cite{hu2018squeeze}, SeResNeXt-50 \cite{hu2018squeeze,xie2017aggregated}, DPN-92 \cite{chen2017dual} as backbones and a weighted combination of focal and dice loss.
-All models are pre-trained over 50 epochs with early stopping by means of AdamW optimizer with learning rate of 0.00015.
-We apply a threshold to each mask produced by our models to classify pixels as \textit{background} or \textit{natural hazard}.
-This threshold is determined by the 95\% percentile of the pixel distribution per image.
+We utilized the training setting proposed in the xView2 challenge \cite{durnov2020xview}, including a weighted combination of focal and dice loss as our loss function for natural hazard mappers.
+All models were pre-trained over 50 epochs with early stopping by means of AdamW optimizer with initial learning rate of 0.00015 and a learning rate scheduler with gamma 0.5, and a batch size of 16.
+We applied a threshold to each of output of our models to obtain a classification of the pixels into the classes \textit{background} or \textit{natural hazard}.
+We utilized the 95\% percentile of the pixel distribution as threshold since this approach outperformed Otsu's thresholding in our initial experiments that are not reported in this paper.

-After pre-training, we evaluate the generalization properties of the models on three downstream tasks.
-In particular, we evaluate the performance of our models on the segmentation of flood events from the Sen1Floods11 dataset \cite{bonafilia2020sen1floods11} (composed of 430 satellite images by Sentinel-1 capturing eleven globally-distributed flood events), the segmentation of fractures in glaciers from the Antarctic fracture detection dataset \cite{lai2020vulnerability} (consisting of 38 satellite images of six antarctic glaciers with fractures), and the segmentation of landslides from the HR-GLDD dataset \cite{meena2022hr} (containing 1,758 landslide instances from ten globally-distributed regions).
-These datasets consist of satellite images of unseen natural hazards in novel geographic regions and comprise different frequency bands.
-This setting allows us to holistically evaluate the generalization of the models.